 12. Grass-Fed Beef

-Grass-fed cattle are allowed to graze on green meadows, which are the best food source for them.
+Grass-fed cattle are allowed to graze on green meadows, their best food source.
 After all, this is the cattle’s natural diet.

 And this species-appropriate feeding also makes the difference when it comes to beef.
 Accordingly, a study that compares grass-fed to grain-fed cows points out this fact.